SPARQL Web Pages - User Guide

 </ul>

-The class must declare that it takes an argument with the local name superClass, e.g. arg:superClass (more on arguments in the next subsection).
+The element class must declare that it takes an argument with the local name parent, e.g. arg:parent (more on arguments in the next subsection).
 The new class can now be used as a named XML element anywhere, such as in the following snippet:

 <div>